Skip to content

 */

-Compared with text, videos and pictures have a higher density of information and are more structured, making them easier to understand.
-In this book, key and difficult concepts are mainly presented through animations and illustrations, with text serving as explanations and supplements.
+Compared to text, videos and images have higher information density and structural organization, making them easier to understand.
+In this book, key and difficult knowledge will mainly be presented in the form of animated illustrations, with text serving as explanation and supplement.

-The source code of this book is hosted on the GitHub Repository.
-As shown in Figure 0-3, the source code comes with test examples and can be executed with just a single click.
+The accompanying code for this book is hosted in the GitHub repository.
+As shown in Figure 0-3, the source code comes with test cases and can be run with one click.

-If time permits, it's recommended to type out the code yourself.
-If pressed for time, at least read and run all the codes.
+If time permits, it is recommended that you type out the code yourself.
+If you have limited study time, please at least read through and run all the code.

-Compared to just reading code, writing code often yields more learning.
-Learning by doing is the real way to learn.
+Compared to reading code, the process of writing code often brings more rewards.
+Learning by doing is the real learning.

-Step 1: Install a local programming environment.
-Follow the tutorial in the appendix for installation, or skip this step if already installed.
+Step 1: Install the local programming environment.
+Please follow the tutorial shown in the appendix for installation.
+If already installed, you can skip this step.

 Step 2: Clone or download the code repository.
-Visit the GitHub Repository.
+Visit the GitHub repository.
+If you have already installed Git, you can clone this repository with the following command:

 git clone https://github.com/krahets/hello-algo.git